Keyboard shortcuts

 cargo run ./test.txt

-Parsing the string 4 ^ 3 ^ 2 with the generated parser will create the following parse tree:
+Parsing 4 ^ 3 ^ 2 produces this parse tree:

 Parse Tree

-You'll see that the parse tree is structural identical to the one we saw above when we examined left associativity.
-And you may know now that parol handles all repetitive constructs identical as vectors.
+The parse tree structure is identical to the left-associative example. parol handles all repetitive constructs as vectors.

 #![allow(unused)]